funkhaus/can-vue/README.md

 The `can-vue` element creates a div with the class `can-vue` and a canvas that fills that div.
 You can either size `.can-vue` in CSS to control the size of the canvas or add `height` and `width` props to the `can-vue` element.

-You can then add [shapes from Konva](https://konvajs.github.io/docs/shapes/Rect.html) inside the `can-vue` element:
+You can then add [shapes from Konva](https://konvajs.github.io/docs/shapes/Rect.html) inside the `can-vue` element with the `draw-shape` element and some props:

 ```html
 <template>